felfifofum/LightLogisticsApp/README.md

 To use the LightLogisticsApp, you will need:
 - An Android device (phone or tablet) running Android 5.0 (Lollipop) or higher.
-- Internet connection for real-time updates and data synchronisation.
+- A stable internet connection to download and install the app.

 ### Installation